gregswindle/flashcommunities/README.md

       - [ ] Key
       - [ ] ...
 - [ ] Data-store, backend APIs, etc.

-#### Flash-community event

-> ##### :information_source: Prerequisite data-mining
->
-> :iphone: As currently conceived, flash-communities will require a mobile app that participants must install and (transparently) link to their social media accounts.
-The mobile app anonymously gathers favorite songs, recent images, and other personal data in order to generate a coordinated presentation of meaningful life-events and facts to be shared and orchestrated during a flash-community event.

-Participants enter a room (inspired/informed by the work of Olafur Eliasson) and:

-- [ ] 1.
-Beacons identify participants and queue their prepared media
-- [ ] 2.
-Images begin to float from the floor to the ceiling, moving upward in chronological order
-- [ ] 3.
-Intersections, unions, and associations among participants' data are sonically accentuated with reverb to create tones and chords
-- [ ] 4.
-All media and song merge harmonically overhead to generate a unique "noosphere"

-## Next steps

-- [ ] Story-board a "best case" example
-- [ ] Design the data store and its associations
-- [ ] Map audio and visuals (preferably in Key)
-- [ ] Identify and design visual surfaces that reflect or project images
-- [ ] Budget the whole damn thing :money_with_wings:

-### Reduce and refine scope

-- Based on feasibility and resources, determine whether to proceed.
-- Gather materials for a prototype
-- Build app and backend
-- Conduct tests

 ### Design solid privacy protection